Frequently Asked Questions on the Due Diligence in Supply Chains Act

 The due diligence obligations for companies in general relate to the entire supply chain, but in practice are graduated:

 Affiliated enterprises in the meaning of section 15 of the Stock Exchange Act on which the company exercises a decisive influence are part of the company’s own business operations.
 The supply chain is defined from the extraction of raw materials to the delivery of the product or service to the end customer.
-It covers "all steps in Germany and abroad that are necessary to manufacture the products and provide the services".
+It covers "all steps in Germany and abroad that are necessary to produce the products and provide the services".
 This also includes the use of required services, such as the transport or intermediate storage of goods.Our answers

 Will German companies now be held liable for what their suppliers do abroad?